AutoConfig Filter Types

 bullishStandardDeviationChannelHistory

-History filters take one additional input, defining which history data should be used. the config for a history filter looks like:
+History filters take one additional input that defines which history data should be used.
+The config for a history filter looks like:

 "filter": {